CIRED/cape_town_NEDUM_Python/_doc_source/technical_doc.rst

 * :math:`\mathcal{v}_i` are elasticity parameters to be estimated (conditional on the dominant income group at the SP level)
 * :math:`\epsilon_{A,s}` is an error term that is log-normally distributed with mean zero

-Log-linearizing this relation, we can regress the predicted value of the log-amenity score on log-values of exogenous amenities that we proxy as dummy variables (pre-processing that is already done as part of the ``import_exog_amenities`` function), and estimate the parameters :math:`\mathcal{v}_i` by ordinary least squares (OLS).
+Log-linearizing this relation, we can regress the predicted value of the log-amenity score on log-values of exogenous amenities that we proxy as dummy variables (pre-processing is already done as part of the ``import_exog_amenities`` function), and estimate the parameters :math:`\mathcal{v}_i` by ordinary least squares (OLS).
 In the code, this yields:

 .. literalinclude:: ../calibration/sub/loglikelihood.py
    :language: python